Economic decline in the Middle East

 already fragile alliance having split along north-south lines.*

-has withdrawn from the EU completely, focussing on its own domestic issues which include self-sufficiency in food production: a goal that has now been largely achieved.
-The EU has been reconfigured as a "Northern Union" – which includes
+has withdrawn from the EU entirely, focussing on its own domestic issues that include self-sufficiency in food production: a goal that has now been largely achieved.
+The EU has been reorganised as a "Northern Union" – which includes

-France, Benelux, Germany, Scandinavia and Poland.
+France, Benelux, Germany, the Scandinavian countries and Poland.
 This has split away from the southern nations, closing its borders to them after struggling to contain a surge in

 Mediterranean has been overrun by refugees from even harder-hit

-countries in North Africa.* Russia, meanwhile, is benefiting from this situation due to its new-found status as a food superpower.
+nations in North Africa.
+Many refugees have died attempting to cross the sea in makeshift boats.
+Russia, meanwhile, is benefiting from its new-found status as a food superpower.

 Russia is a global food superpower

-With a population inching towards 9 billion, the world now requires over 50% more food than it did at the beginning of the century.* At the same time, however, farming around the planet is in crisis.
-As well as peak phosphorous,* the effects of climate change are beginning to accelerate.*
+With a population inching towards 9 billion, the world now requires over 50% more food than it did at the beginning of the century.* At the same time, however, many regions are faced with peak phosphorous* and the effects of climate change which are beginning to accelerate.*